Oladayodt0399/printf/README.md

 0x11.
 C - printf
-This project is carried out by Musa Baki [https://github.com/Oladayodt0399/printf] and -------Fati put your name
+This project is carried out by Musa Baki [https://github.com/Oladayodt0399/printf] and -------Fahtheemah